Study Abroad at Birkbeck, University of London, England

 About Birkbeck, University of London in England

-We're so excited that you are thinking about studying abroad at Birkbeck, University of London with IFSA-Butler.
+We're so excited that you are thinking about a summer study abroad experience at Birkbeck, University of London with IFSA-Butler.
 London is a thriving, eclectic city and we're sure you're going to love studying there!
-In addition to small, interactive and academically-challenging courses, students at Birkbeck can also explore hundreds of hands-on internships that cater to their interests and abilities.
+In addition to small courses with a focus on London and the U.K., students at Birkbeck can also take advantage of hands-on internships.

 What Birkbeck has to offer